Mymyilmaz/idmanagement.gov/_playbooks/playbook-dds.md

 A digital signature is a cryptographically secured form of electronic signature.
-An agency achieves the cryptographic component by applying a private signature key to hashed digital data that recipients can verify a PKI certificate that contains an associated public key.
+An agency achieves the cryptographic component by applying a private signature key to hashed digital data that recipients can verify with a PKI certificate that contains an associated public key.
 For more information on the difference between electronic and digital signatures, see the [Federal CIO Council guidance on the Use of Electronic Signatures in Federal Organization Transactions](https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/1151/2016/10/Use_of_ESignatures_in_Federal_Agency_Transactions_v1-0_20130125.pdf){:target="_blank"}{:rel="noopener noreferrer"}{:class="usa-link usa-link--external"}.
 An agency can request a role-based delegated digital signature certificate from a Federal PKI Shared Service Provider or other approved Federal issuer.
-Like a PIV card, a delegated digital signature hardware token is issued to a single person and not shared under any circumstance.
+Like a PIV card, a delegated digital signature hardware token is issued to a single person, referred to as the delegated digital signature certifiate recipient, and must not be shared under any circumstance.

 This playbook outlines the process for federal agencies to create a process for